mrodden/ibmcloud-iam-rs/README.md

 assert_eq!(tok1, tok2);

-// the Bearer token is available at on the Token struct as 'access_token' let bearer_token = format!("Bearer {}", tok1.access_token);
+// the Bearer token is available on the Token struct as 'access_token' let bearer_token = format!("Bearer {}", tok1.access_token);
 ```